There never was a one-all silver bullet for looking after aquatic plants that thrive.

 It has a night mode, but I would recommend avoiding that as the blue light could induce algae in your planted aquarium.

-Though you probably figured that out by now, I think it’s also worth mentioning that you should use CO2 in such a setup, to further reduce the chance of algal spores developing.
+Though you probably figured that out, I think it’s also worth mentioning that you should use CO2 in such a setup, to further reduce the chance of algal spores developing.

 And finally, the FugeRay Planted Plus doesn’t have a dimmer and I haven’t found a good one for it.

-This can be a big con because if you discover that the grow light induces algae in your tank, you’ll need to either:
+This can be a big con because if you discover that the grow light induces algae in your tank, you’d want to either:

 - raise it;